Framewrk’s MVP Launch

 UX research | content design | product design

 Proven success of the minimum viable product launch was critical to securing Framewrk’s next round of funding.
-We had two problems to address:
+Our scope of work encompassed:

-1. users were not completing the onboarding, which was crucial to peer-matching for its core community feature: mastermind groups
+1. addressing why users were not completing the onboarding, which was crucial to peer-matching for its core community feature: mastermind groups

 Summary: